Meet the Board & Staff

 Executive Director

 Dr. Adrianne Sebastian is a queer pinay community organizer, Naturopathic physician, and the Founding Executive Director of the Filipino Bayanihan Center based in Portland, Oregon.
-Her life's journey has been a symphony of healing, resilience, and resistance.

-Adrianne’s earliest encounters with the healing arts took place in her lola's kitchen, where potent home remedies were brewed to alleviate colds and ward off fevers.
-These ancestral medicines were not only immensely powerful but also a testament to the resourcefulness of her people’s healthcare traditions.
+Adrianneβs earliest encounters with the healing arts took place in her Lola's kitchen, where potent home remedies were brewed to alleviate colds and ward off fevers.
+These ancestral medicines were not only immensely powerful but also a testament to the resourcefulness of her peopleβs healthcare traditions.
 Raised by a single mom and growing up in the vibrant migrant communities of the Bay Area, California, she began to see patterns in chronic diseases that affected communities of color alongside a disproportionate access to health care and preventative health.

 In wanting to address the gaps in our current healthcare model, she pursued medicine and alternative healthcare.
 She is committed to community organizing to address the root cause of diseases in the Filipino community and found Naturopathic Medicine to be the bridge that connects the wisdom of eastern medicine with the technology of western medicine.

 Since 2020, she has contributed to the development of Bayanihan Response to COVID Campaign and the subsequent community town halls that led to the establishment of the Filipino Bayanihan Center in 2021.
 Her passion is developing community based health programs (CBHP) focused on serving the holistic health needs of overseas Filipino migrants and working with practitioners of various disciplines toward the launch of the Bayanihan Community health clinic.
+Her vision for the Center is to empower the beauty of healing, solidarity, and community-driven change.

 WORKERS ADVOCACY PROGRAM